HomeSTM32STM32 ADC SeriesSTM32 ADC Part 3 – Multiple Channels with DMA Normal Mode

 int count = 0;

-The variable isADCFinished will be used to determine whether the ADC conversion has been finished.
+The variable isADCFinished will determine whether the ADC conversion is finished.

 The count variable will keep track if the rest of the while loop is working fine.